Starting a business is a big step. If you are thinking about doing it yourself, you should know how to start a small business.

 - Mobile photography

 Here’s an article with small business ideas for men.
 Those are not exclusive to male entrepreneurs, though.

 The Startup Costs

 “I want to start a small business.
 What are the costs?” – This is a very legit question that every new entrepreneur should ask themselves.
 One should never underestimate the expenses of owning a business.
 Let’s take a look at some basic costs:

 - Startup costs: Before your business gets going, there will be a number of startup costs.
-Those including things such as legal work, marketing materials (brochures and similar), logo design, website design etc. To cut your costs you can check these free HTML5 templates.
+Those including things such as legal work, marketing materials (brochures and similar), logo design, website design, etc. To cut your costs you can check these free HTML5 templates.

 - Startup assets: Startup assets include the money with which the company starts operating as well as the inventory, equipment, machinery, office furniture, and similar.

-- Startup financing: This includes the capital investment and loans.
+- Startup financing: This includes capital investment and loans.
 However, it doesn’t include the money your company earns later on.
-Startup financing is the money you have before the business starts operating and turning profit.
+Startup financing is the money you have before the business starts operating and turning a profit.
 The rest goes into the Cash Flow table, which will automatically adjust the Balance Sheet.

 Assets vs Expenses – It’s all about Timing